fortesenselabs/mtservices/README.md

 **Step 1: Download the files**

-1. Click the link below to download the necessary files:
+1. Click the link below to download the necessary files(you can clone the repo or download as zip):
    [https://github.com/FortesenseLabs/wisefinance-mtservices.git](https://github.com/FortesenseLabs/wisefinance-mtservices.git)

 2. Extract the downloaded file (usually by right-clicking and choosing "Extract").